 Stock up on rock salt and sprinkle them in your garden at the end of winter in order to fight the growing weeds.
 The use of rock salt is one of the most natural ways to kill weeds.
 Table salt can also work well as natural weed killers.
 Salt can be used as a weed barrier right along the lawn edging and on areas that a lawn mower cannot reach.
 Make sure to apply the salt carefully since it could erode concrete surfaces and may leave your ground barren for a longer period of time.

 7. Carpet Scraps

 Place several scraps of carpet upside down to kill weeds naturally.
 Cover the scraps with mulch and you will soon have a weed free garden.
 You can also make use of the smaller scraps as mulch all over your garden.

 Image Credit: Old Farmer’s Almanac

 You can make the weeds disappear for good by spraying them with vinegar.
 Use full strength apple cider vinegar for good results.
 During the early growing season, spritz the midsection of the plants with vinegar.
 You can also spritz vinegar at the middle of the flower right before the plants will start to seed.
 Aim for another shot at the stem near the ground level.
 This way, the vinegar could soak down into the roots.
 Keep an eye on the weather when you do so.
 If it will rain on the following day, then you may need to spray again.
 The vinegar is great at killing large patches of weeds.

 9. Add Edging

 Image Credit: Gardener’s Supply

 Physical barriers, such as lawn edging can also help to keep weeds away.
 Retaining walls can also be used.
 There are lots of physical barriers that you can purchase at your local garden store and they don’t cost a lot of money.
-You can also make use of the scraps of the pressure treated deck boars.
-Cut them to about 8 inches and hammer then to the ground for edging.
+You can also make use of the scraps of the pressure treated deck boards.
+Cut them to about 8 inches and hammer them to the ground for edging.